RockitBootcamp/HTML-and-CSS-Workshop/README.md

 # Instructor Overview

-This overview informs instructors on how to teach the RockIT Web Workshop in approximately 2-4 hours.
-The Workshop is broken into two main section: `Learn the Code` and `Project` as you'll read below.
+This overview informs instructors on how to teach this Workshop in approximately 2-4 hours.
+The Workshop is broken into two main section: `Learn to Code` and `Project` as you'll read below.

 ## Key Concepts (Agenda)
 To start, it's recommended that students download [SublimeText](http://www.sublimetext.com/3) and the code ahead of time.
 It's also recommended that the students use Chome or Firefox when doing the Workshop.